 It is easy to integrate with tools like Jenkins, Hudson.

-It can lead to effort duplication.
+Microservice architecture leads to effort duplication.

 It is easy to pick up.